iconara/athena-guide-content/articles/complex-types.md

 The JSON type and functions are useful for working with arbitrary structures and columns where the schema is different from row to row.
 I've also come across [situations where casting to the JSON type can be a way to get around tricky situations where types don't exactly match](https://stackoverflow.com/questions/62664578/athena-union-do-i-need-to-define-struct-columns).
 It's sort of a wildcard type, and can both be used and abused.

+### Hide the sausage making with views

+When your queries become really complicated due to long expressions that extract values from deeply nested structures, or multiple levels of aggregation and flattening, it's a good idea to create a view to hide all the messy sausage making.
+It's going to me much easier for the people and code that will query the data set if it's clean and neat.

   [json]: https://prestosql.io/docs/0.172/functions/json.html
   [json_extract_scalar]: https://prestosql.io/docs/0.172/functions/json.html#json_extract_scalar
   [json_extract]: https://prestosql.io/docs/0.172/functions/json.html#json_extract